DeiveLab/rocketseat-challenge-daily-diet-api/README.md

 - **tsup** - tsup transpiles all the code into JS code and puts it in a new folder to be used in production.
 ### Testing
 - **vitest** - like Fastify, vitest is currently outperforming the most used testing framework, Jest by using Vite natively.
-- **supertest** - used in this project to perform integration testing.
+- **supertest** - used in this project to perform e2e testing.
 Supertest creates a server instance that we can use to perform requests to our app endpoints and inspect its responses.